 - Get a deposit in advance.
 Not only does that let your client know that payment is an important part of your working relationship, but it also provides more cash flow that can help you manage your own expenses.

 - Determine your AP contact.
 While you typically send invoices to the person you are working with directly, it is good to get to know the accounting staff that may be actually processing your invoices should there be issues t.

 - Invoice promptly.
 Don’t leave invoicing to the last minute.
 In fact, make it a priority.
 For example, send it as soon as you finish your project even attaching it to the final work.
 A schedule often works best, like invoicing on the 1st and the 15th.

 - Use positive or negative reinforcement.
 Typically, positive reinforcement works more effectively, such as offering them a discount for early payment.
 However, some people will only ever respond to negative reinforcement so when they see a late fee that is a percentage of the total, you might be able to change their payment behavior to your benefit.

 - Offer more payment methods.
-Limiting a client to a paper check is cumbersome and could be impacting how fast you get paid.
-However, if you give them many more digital payment options such as debit & credit cards or ach/echeck allows them to take care the payment easily and immediately.
+Limiting a client to a paper check could be impacting how fast you get paid.
+However, if you give them many more digital payment options such as debit & credit cards, ACH, or direct bank payments allows them to take care the payment easily and quickly.

 - Be the squeaky wheel.
 Don’t be afraid to follow-up when you haven’t received payment in a timely fashion.
 It’s best to start with an email reminder to check and see if they received your invoice.
 If no response comes, it's time to formalize the tone of your correspondence, reminding your client that payment is past due and to contact you.